 How is Singapore Math being taught?

-Singapore math is explained in a true spiral, meaning that every fundamental subject is explained, and the revisited repeatedly, each time at a increased phase and combining more advanced and complex topics.
-Other methods tell you they teach on a spiral, but in fact it can be more of a circle, with every pass through a subject starting at the beginning.
+Singapore math is explained in a true spiral, meaning that every fundamental subject is explained, and revisited repeatedly, each time at an increased phase and combining more advanced and complex topics.
+Other methods tell you they teach on a spiral, but in fact, it can be more of a circle, with every pass through a subject starting at the beginning.
 Singapore math presumes and involves the children to retain what they learn and develop upon it.
-Repetition is vital in any type of mathematical education, but in Singapore the repetition is frequently involved into getting to know the subsequent concept, so that this feels to the kids like progress and uncovering and not just repetition for the sake of it.
+Repetition is vital in any type of mathematical education, but in Singapore, repetition is frequently involved in getting to know the subsequent concept, so that this feels to the kids like progress and uncovering and not just repetition for the sake of it.
 This brings about greater retention with less perceived effort on the part of the individuals.

 Math is also coached on a progressive continuum from the concrete through the abstract.
 Concepts are first presented in a physical, tangible form, then as those common concepts are repeated up the spiral, they’re described visually together with images, before eventually shifting to actual abstract representations.
 Probably the most renowned aspect of the Singapore math method is the considerable use of line segments graphically represented as multi-colored bar models.
 While the employment of this kind of line segments to aid in visually representing mathematical concepts isn’t unique, the use of these types of bar models in Singapore texts has attracted significant global interest.
 They have attracted so much attention, in fact, that the focus of many worldwide education authorities has been almost solely on these models.